State Engineering via Nonlinear Interferometry with Linear Spectral Phases: Analysis of Loss

-The behavior of the joint spectral modes of the grid state as a function of loss is interesting, and is shown in Fig. \ref{fig:fig6}.
-Without loss, interference fringes are visible in the first two modes (note that the first two modes represent $\sim99\%$ of the total mode decomposition) of both photons.
+The behavior of the joint spectral modes of the grid state as a function of loss is interesting, and is shown in Fig. \ref{fig:fig7}.
+The left column (panels a, c, e) show the first mode for each photon for loss of 0, 1 and 3 dB, and the right column (panels b, d, f) show the second modes.
+Without loss, interference fringes are visible in the first two modes of both photons, which represent $\sim99\%$ of the total mode decomposition.
 However, with even modest amounts of loss, the fringes remain visible in the first mode of one photon, while the other mode becomes a Gaussian spectrum, then in the next mode this behavior is exactly reversed.
-However, as can be seen in Fig. \ref{fig:fig7}(d-f), the projection of this state via projective measurement on the signal photon is more robust against loss, although ancillary fringes do appear and become more prominent as loss is increased.
+It can be seen that the qudit spectral structure that is desired is destroyed even for just 1 dB of loss, with an entirely different modal structure emerging.